ZahraKhatibi/Solving-Problem-with-Logistic-Regression/README.md

 ## Results

 The project concludes by making predictions on the test dataset using the best-trained logistic regression model.
 These predictions help identify passengers likely to have survived the Titanic disaster.

-The project demonstrates the entire process of using logistic regression for binary classification, from data exploration and preprocessing to model training and hyperparameter tuning.
-It emphasizes the importance of handling missing data, encoding categorical features, and finding the right hyperparameters for optimal model performance.